KNBR (AM): History

-In 1941, just before World War II, NBC constructed Radio City at 420 Taylor Street, considered one of the best radio facilities built during radio's golden age.
-However, with the network control having been moved to Los Angeles, the San Francisco NBC building was never fully utilized.
-(Later, the building housed KBHK-TV and has since housed the headquarters of Reddit and Nextdoor.)
+In 1941, just before World War II, NBC constructed NBC Radio City San Francisco at 420 Taylor Street.
+It was considered one of the best radio facilities built during the "Golden Age of Radio".
+However, with the network control having been moved to Los Angeles, the San Francisco NBC building was never fully used.
+(Later, the building housed KBHK-TV and has since been the headquarters of Reddit and Nextdoor.)

-During World War II, KPO's news bureau was the major source of NBC of news about the war in the Pacific, and operated shortwave radio stations (transmitters located in Dixon) serving the world.
+During World War II, KPO's news bureau was the major source of NBC news about the war in the Pacific, and operated shortwave radio stations (transmitters located in Dixon) serving the world.
 It was at the KPO (RCA) shortwave facility that the message was received that Japanese emperor Hirohito had surrendered, ending World War II.

 On November 23, 1947, NBC changed KPO's call sign to KNBC, to strengthen its identity as an NBC station (and the only radio station NBC ever owned on the West Coast).
 This change lasted until fifteen years later, when the network decided to move the KNBC identity to its television station in Los Angeles.
 NBC had asked the FCC to restore the KPO call letters to the San Francisco radio station but later withdrew that request and 680 AM was renamed KNBR on November 11, 1962.

 In November 1949, NBC television affiliate KRON-TV went on the air.
 Only before the TV station's first airdate did NBC fight for the construction permit for the TV station until it lost the bid to the de Young family, then the owners of the San Francisco Chronicle.

 In the 1950s when NBC scrapped its radio comedy, drama, variety shows, and serials, the Los Angeles facility was sold and demolished, and KNBC/KNBR once again became the West Coast NBC network control center and West Coast NBC Radio news operation.